DriVerse: Navigation World Model for Driving Simulation via Multimodal Trajectory Prompting and Motion Alignment: Related Work

 \subsection{Navigation World Models for Driving}

 World models aim to predict future scene evolution based on current observations~\cite{ha2018world, guan2024world, tu2025role}, and have increasingly become a research focus in autonomous driving.
 Many approaches~\cite{kim2021drivegan, lu2024wovogen, li2024drivingdiffusion, wen2024panacea, yang2025dualdiff} focus on predicting 2D visual representations, demonstrating strong capabilities in dynamic modeling.
+Closely related, learning multiple probabilistic decisions from a latent world model~\cite{xiao2025learning} further links long-horizon rollouts to action diversity.
+In parallel, vision--language research revisits MLLM image classification under classic benchmarks~\cite{liu2024revisitingmllms}, improves descriptive captioning for multimodal perception with specialist models~\cite{sun2024descriptivecaption}, explores grow-and-refine memory for agentic multimodal learning~\cite{bo2025agenticlearner}, and mitigates visual forgetting in efficient MLLMs via resampling~\cite{feng2025visionremember}---all adjacent trends for scalable conditioning interfaces in embodied and automotive AI, though with objectives beyond trajectory-consistent video.

 Most mainstream methods are based on generative models, primarily employing autoregressive Transformers~\cite{hu2023gaia, chen2024drivinggpt} or diffusion models~\cite{guo2024infinitydrive, jiang2024dive, wen2024panacea_plus} for future video prediction.
 Specifically, GAIA-1~\cite{hu2023gaia} formulates world modeling as a sequence generation task using an autoregressive Transformer; ADriver-I~\cite{jia2023adriveri} combines multi-modal large language models (LLMs) and diffusion for joint control and frame generation.
 DriveDreamer~\cite{wang2024drivedreamer} incorporates structured traffic constraints into the diffusion process, while DriveDreamer-2~\cite{zhao2024drivedreamer4d} further leverages LLMs for personalized video generation.
 Drive-WM~\cite{wang2024drive_wm} enhances multi-view consistency via view factorization, and GenAD~\cite{yang2024genad} improves zero-shot generalization through large-scale video datasets.